 Pate’s activity and the DEA withdrawal was a loss of face to Colonel Dullayapat.
 But the DEA, if nothing else, did create a ‘watch list’ for Customs services for certain type of packages arriving from Thailand which would contain steroids.
-Joshua Pate resigned from the TCCC and begged the DEA to help him relocate back home to the United States.
+Joshua Pate resigned and begged the DEA to help him relocate back home to the United States.
 As he had felonies in the United States he received no help.

 Boris Klimov was arrested by Thai Immigration Police for overstaying his visa.
 He claims that while in the lock up he was visited by Perenon who promised to sort out his legal status.